emilyriederer/website/content/post/causal-design-patterns/index.md

 -   Data collection can take time.
 We may want to read long-term endpoints like customer retention or attrition after many year.
 When we long to read an experiment that *wasn't* launched three years ago, historical observational data can help us get a preliminary answer sooner
 -   It's not either-or but both-and.
 Due to the financial and temporal costs of experimentation, causal inference can also be a tool to help us better prioritize what experiments are worth running

 Beyond these specific challenges, perhaps the best reason is that there are so many questions that you can answer.
 As we'll see, most all of these methods rely on exploiting some arbitrary amount of randomness in whether or not a specific individual or group received a certain treatment.
 Industry (and life in general) is full of non-random but well-defined (and somewhat arbitrary) policies which make it fertile ground for observational causal inference.
-Analysts can embark on data search-and-rescue missions, finding new life and new potential in reams of historical data that might be otherwise discounted as hopelessly biased, confounded, or outdated.
+Analysts can embark on data search-and-rescue missions and find new uses in reams of historical data that might be otherwise discounted as hopelessly biased or outdated.

 Unifying themes
 ---------------

-To see how this works, this post will provide a brief overview of Stratification, Propensity Score Weighting, Regression Discontinuity, and Difference in Differences with motivating examples from consumer retail.
+To illustrate potential applications, this post will provide a brief overview of Stratification, Propensity Score Weighting, Regression Discontinuity, and Difference in Differences with motivating examples from consumer retail.
 Each of these methods deal with situations where different groups receive different treatments but the assignment of groups was not completely randomly.

 To measure a causal effect, we want to somehow consider the [potential outcomes](https://en.wikipedia.org/wiki/Rubin_causal_model) and be able to contrast the average outcome under the treatment versus the average outcome under a *counterfactual* scenario in which similiar observations went untreated.

-To create this counterfactual without true randomization, these methods attempt to exploit different sources of partial random variation while avoiding different types of confounding in order to derive a valid inference.
+To create this counterfactual without true randomization, these methods attempt to exploit different sources of partial random variation[^3] while avoiding different types of confounding in order to derive a valid inference.

 The types of partial randomization found in your historical data and the types of biases you are concerned about dictate which methods are applicable.
 In short: